Dr. Kevin Gilliland

 THERAPIST

-Kevin Gilliland, Psy.D., is a licensed clinical psychologist and the Executive Director of Innovation360 (i360), an outpatient counseling service that works with people struggling with mental health, substance abuse, and relationship issues.
-Over the past twenty years, Kevin has mentored countless individuals and couples, participated in research trials, and lectured across the country.
-He currently teaches in the Counseling Department at Southern Methodist University in Dallas where he instructs graduate students.
+Kevin Gilliland, Psy.D., is a licensed clinical psychologist and has experience in outpatient counseling services working with people struggling with mental health, substance abuse, and relationship issues.
+Over the past three decades, Kevin has mentored countless individuals and couples, participated in research trials, and lectured across the country.
+He currently teaches in the Counseling Department at Southern Methodist University and Dallas Theological Seminary in Dallas where he instructs graduate students.

 SPEAKER